julianthome/biofuzz-tk/README.md

 </attackcfg>
 ```

 The whole configuration is embedded in the *attackcfg*-tag.
 This tag contains one or more *rule*-tags.
 A *rule*-tag represents a production rule.
 The *key*-tag defines the name of the non-terminal *S* (left-hand side of a production rule) which is expected to be present, since it is the starting-symbol.
 The *val*-tag contains the actual production rule definition.
 The meta-tags *start* and *stop* are used to indicate the starting/ stopping terminals/ non-terminals.
-The *const*-tag is used to define terminals whereas the *var*-tag references non-terminal definitions.
-When you are writing your own configuration file, please make sure, that all the non-terminals that are references do have their own rule-definition.
+The *const*-tag is used to define terminals whereas the *var*-tag refers to non-terminal definitions.
+When writing your own configuration file, please make sure that all the non-terminals that are references do have their own rule-definition.
 The biofuzz-tk definition is EBNF-alike.
 The following XML-tags can be used.

 | biofuzz-tk        | meaning |